Masterfishy/GoGameOfLife/README.md

 The `systems.go` file contains the definitions for the two systems of the game: `RenderSystem` and the `LivingSystem`.
 Systems in ECS read and modify data to simulate our game.
 Calling the update function on the system moves the "simulation" a time step.

-The `RenderSystem` creates a vector array object from data provided by the `RenderNode`s and draws them to the screen.
+The `RenderSystem` creates a vector array object from data provided by the `RenderNodes` and draws them to the screen.
 It draws the living cells.

-The `LivingSystem` determines the next state of all the cells based on the current state of the simulation and the [Rules of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life#Rules).
+The `LivingSystem` determines the next state of all the cells based on the current state of the simulation contained in the `LivingNodes` and the [Rules of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life#Rules).

 ### Components